DoctorMcKay/node-steam-user/README.md

 Gets your account's auth secret, which is the pre-shared key used for in-home streaming.

-### changeEmail(options[, callback])
-- `options` - An object containing (some of) the following properties:
-    - `password` - Required.
-Your account's current password.
-    - `newEmail` - Required.
-The new email address you want to set on your account.
-    - `code` - Optional (at first).
-The verification code sent to your new email (see below).
-    - `twoFactorCode` - Optional (if you don't have 2FA enabled).
-If you do have 2FA (Mobile Authenticator) enabled, this is your current 2FA code (when confirming `code`).
-    - `smsCode` - Optional (if Steam doesn't want it).
-See below.
-- `callback` - Optional.
-Called when the request completes.
-    - `err` - `null` on success, or an `Error` object on failure
-    - `requiresSmsCode` - `true` if Steam wants an SMS verification code (see below).

-**v3.13.0 or later is required to use this method.**

-Performs both steps in the two-step process that is changing your account's contact email.
-First, call this with only your `password` and `newEmail`.
-This will cause Steam to send an email to your new email address containing a verification code.
-Once you have that code, call this again with your `password`, `newEmail`, and `code`.

-If you have a Mobile Authenticator (2FA) enabled on your account, then for the second request you will need to include your current 2FA code as `twoFactorCode`.
-If you don't and `requiresSmsCode` was `true` in the callback to the first request, then Steam has sent a verification code in an SMS to your phone.
-In this case, you need to provide that code as `smsCode` in the second request.

-`requiresSmsCode` may still be `true` in the callback to the second request.
-In this case, simply ignore it.
-If you received no `err`, then your email was changed.
-The [`emailInfo`](#emailinfo-1) event will be emitted when your email changes.

-**Changing your account's email will start a 5-day trading cooldown.**

 ### kickPlayingSession([callback])
 - `callback` - Optional.
 A function to be called once Steam receives and responds to this request.
     - `err` - An `Error` object on failure, or `null` on success